 After Janos and Kati left, Kit took over again as head coach.
 LFC decided to start the Icicle Invitational, which continues to be a great competitive tournament that attracts fencers from around the Midwest each January.
 In 1998, once again LFC decided to hire a foreign coach: Archil Lortkipanidze from the Republic of Georgia.
 He served as head coach till 2000, and then Kit took the job over again till 2002.
 Several fencers banded together as coaches, and in 2003, Kristian Anderson took over as head coach.
 In 2008, Kristian stepped down as head coach, turning the reigns over to Cassidy Kovanda.
 Cassidy served until 2016, and today, Brad Tucker serves in the roll of head coach.

 Today, LFC has more than seventy-five members and continues to grow.
 It focuses on competitive fencing in all three weapons: foil, épée, and saber.
-LFC is a 501(c) nonprofit organization located at the corner of 27th and O Streets.
+LFC is a 501(c) nonprofit organization located inside Gateway Mall.
 We sponsor several tournaments and offer classes for youth from age eight and adults up to age seventy-five (and, in a few cases, older than that).
 LFC promotes directors and fencers to gain top-level ratings.
 We demand safety, mutual respect, and the opportunity for everyone to fence.